VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/docker-modules-development.md

     ![Restart platform](media/screen-restart-platform.png)

-## Clean Up Environment after Debugging
+## Clean up environment after debugging

 When the debugging process is complete, stop `docker-compose` by running: